-Scurlock was described as having dark brown hair and brown eyes, and a slight build at just 5 feet 8 inches tall and weighing about 150 pounds.
-Despite his size, he acquired a reputation as a gunfighter in Mexico, beginning when he and another man were playing cards in a saloon.
+Scurlock was described as having dark brown hair, brown eyes, a slight build at just 5 feet 8 inches tall, and weighing about 150 pounds.
+Despite his size, he acquired a reputation as a gunfighter in Mexico, beginning when he and another man played cards in a saloon.
 When an argument erupted between Scurlock and another player, the dispute turned to gunplay.
-In the end, the other player was dead and Scurlock wounded, having received a bullet in the mouth, which knocked out his two front teeth before exiting through the back of his neck.
+In the end, the other player was dead, and Scurlock was wounded, having received a bullet in the mouth, which knocked out his two front teeth before exiting through the back of his neck.
 Unbelievably, Scurlock survived.

-While in Arizona, Scurlock met Charlie Bowdre and the two men opened a cheese factory on the Gila River, where it is said they hired for a brief time, a young man who went by the name of Billy the Kid.
-The cheese factory was short-lived, however, and Scurlock and Bowdre soon left Arizona for Lincoln County, New Mexico.
+While in Arizona, Scurlock met Charlie Bowdre, and the two men opened a cheese factory on the Gila River, where it is said they hired, for a brief time, a young man who went by the name of Billy the Kid.
+However, the cheese factory was short-lived, and Scurlock and Bowdre soon left Arizona for Lincoln County, New Mexico.
 There, they bought a ranch on credit from Lawrence G. Murphy, an illegal transaction propagated by the L. G. Murphy & Co. monopoly, which was just one of the many causes of the Lincoln County War.

 On September 2, 1876, Scurlock accidentally shot and killed his friend, Mike G. Harkins, manager of John H. Riley’s store at Blazer’s Mill, while he was examining a pistol.

-The following month, he married María Antonia Miguela Herrera on October 19, 1876, in Lincoln, New Mexico, and ironically, his best friend, Charlie Bowdre, married Maria’s sister, making the two brother-in-laws.
+The following month, he married María Antonia Miguela Herrera on October 19, 1876, in Lincoln, New Mexico.
+Ironically, his best friend, Charlie Bowdre, married Maria’s sister, making the two brothers-in-law.
 Scurlock and his wife would eventually have ten children.

 In January 1877, Scurlock and a neighbor, George Coe, were arrested by Lincoln County Sheriff William Brady for suspicion of harboring a murdering fugitive and member of the Jesse Evans Gang named Frank Freeman.
 For several days, Scurlock and Coe were allegedly tortured until they were released.